grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/best-practices.md

 ### Backend plugins

 - **Add support for alerting.** Backend plugins have inherent support for [Grafana Alerting](https://grafana.com/docs/grafana/latest/alerting/) but this support needs to be enabled.
-Simply add `"enabled": true` to your `plugin.json` file.
+Simply add `"alterting": true` to your `plugin.json` file.
 - **Use the `CallResourceHandler` interface to serve custom HTTP requests.** For more information, refer to [Resource handlers](/introduction/backend-plugins#resource-handlers).
 This is useful, for example, when providing query builders, as shown in this [example](https://github.com/grafana/grafana-plugin-examples/blob/0532f8b23645251997088ac7a1707a72d3fd9248/examples/app-with-backend/pkg/plugin/app.go#L35).
 - **Add metrics to your data source.** Find more information in [Backend plugins](/introduction/backend-plugins#collect-metrics).
 - **Add tracing to your data source.** In addition to metrics, tracing allows you to deep dive into your plugin performance.
 More information is available in our [documentation](/create-a-plugin/extend-a-plugin/add-distributed-tracing-for-backend-plugins) and an [example](https://github.com/grafana/grafana-plugin-examples/blob/0532f8b/examples/datasource-http-backend/pkg/plugin/datasource.go#L141-L156).